 - Have an excellent need for ecommerce reporting and are willing to pay for a higher Mailchimp price if you are scaling your work.

-- Would like to have a platform that can serve as a simple CRM for small businesses and creators who do not have other systems.
+- Would like a platform that serves as a simple CRM for small businesses and creators without other systems.

 Choose Constant Contact If…